aryanmangla23/07-31-2022/README.md

 Always choosing: goal forced upon you --> terrifying and painful, however if you choose it, it is glorious and important milestone when you achieve it. feedback dopamine motivation after achievement. miserableness, cuz chances are it's bc u feel like the problem/situation is out of ur control.
 Hmm xDDDDDDDDD.
 Perfect description.
 Choosing problems = empowered.
 Problems thrown at you = victimized and miserable. bro so true lol

 Your choice: William James life story - very interesting.
 Your responsibility to interpret the meaning of the even and choose a response.

+To not give a fuck about anything is still to give a fuck about something.

+What do we choose to give a fuck about?What values choosing to base actions on?
+What metrics choosing to measure one's life? good choices, good values, good metrics?

+"With great responsibility comes great power" - accepting responsibility in our life, the more power we can exercise over our life.

+Dating relation: Don't go on a date with a girl, with the idea you won't be successfull because of insecurities such as women think im too short, etc...
+Choce of value was disempowering.
+Better, more attractive value: "I want to date women who like me for who I am"

+**I am always Responsible for my own demise.
+It is my own responsibility to make myself happy again**
+1. exercise ✅
+2. Spend time with friends ✅
+3. meeting new people ✅
+4. big project

+**There will always be resentment, but taking responsibility for my own emotion.
+Rather then getting her to fix something she broke, work on something you broke yourself.
+That is what you have control over**